 On November 18, 2019, Companies A and B, and Chondrial submitted best and final non-binding proposals for a reverse merger transaction with Zafgen.
 Company B and Chondrial also concurrently with their proposals submitted a revised draft of the merger agreement.
 Company A's proposal provided for a 77% and 23% ownership split for the Company A and Zafgen equityholders in the post-closing company, assuming a Zafgen net cash balance of \$38 million.
-Company B's proposal provided for a 63% and 37% ownership split for the Company B and Zafgen equityholders in the post-closing company, assuming a Zafgen net cash balance of \$40 million.
-Chondrial's proposal provided for a 60% and 40% ownership split for Chondrial and Zafgen equityholders in the post-closing company, assuming a Zafgen net cash balance of \$40 million on March 31, 2020.
-Chondrial's proposal also indicated that its majority owner, investment funds affiliated with Deerfield Management (referred to as "Deerfield"), would continue to fund Chondrial in accordance with its business plan through the closing of the proposed transaction with Zafgen.
+Company B's proposal provided for a 63% and 37% ownership split for the Company B and Zafgen equityholders in the postclosing company, assuming a Zafgen net cash balance of \$40 million.
+Chondrial's proposal provided for a 60% and 40% ownership split for Chondrial and Zafgen equityholders in the post-closing company.
+Chondrial's proposal indicated an assumed \$45 million valuation of Zafgen assuming a Zafgen net cash balance of \$40 million on March 31, 2020, and \$5 million for the other assets of Zafgen.
+Chondrial's proposal also indicated an assumed \$67.5 million valuation of Chondrial, and to the extent that the closing date of the transaction is later than March 31, 2020, the ownership split would be adjusted to account for the additional equity capital required to fund Chondrial and/or the reduced cash balance of Zafgen.
+Under Chondrial's proposal, the number of shares of Zafgen common stock to be issued to Chondrial's sole stockholder at the closing of the merger would be determined based on an exchange ratio calculated based on the total number of outstanding shares of Zafgen common stock and Chondrial common stock, each on a fullydiluted basis, and the assumed valuations of Chondrial and Zafgen.
+Chondrial's proposal also indicated that its sole stockholder's majority owner, investment funds affiliated with Deerfield Management (referred to as "Deerfield"), would continue to fund Chondrial in accordance with its business plan through the closing of the proposed transaction with Zafgen.
 Company C declined to submit a revised proposal or a revised merger agreement by November 18, 2019 and instead reiterated its indication of interest (which provided for a 81.6% and 18.4% ownership split for the Company C and Zafgen equityholders in the post-closing company), and stated that upon being granted an exclusive negotiation period with Zafgen, it would meet with Zafgen to determine a path forward for completing its diligence and submitting a revised draft of the merger agreement.